EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 is moved forward.
-Even if the clocks are synchronized at one point in time, they may easily get out-of-sync and an attacker may even be able to affect the client or the server time in various ways such as setting up a fake NTP server, broadcasting false time signals to radio controlled clocks, or exposing one of them to a strong gravity field.
+Even if the clocks are synchronized at one point in time, they may easily get out-of-sync and an attacker may even be able to affect the client or the server time in various ways such as setting up a fake NTP server, broadcasting false time signals to radio-controlled clocks, or exposing one of them to a strong gravity field.
 As soon as client falsely believes it is time synchronized with the server, delay attacks are possible.
 A challenge response mechanism where the server does not need to synchronize its time